pulibrary/lae_poster_migration/README.md

     "width": 46,
     "height": 32
   },
-  "subjects": [ // See below; more top do
+  "subjects": [ // See below; more to do
     "Labor unions",
     "Politics, activism and advocacy",
     "Labor unions--Political activity"